KaiWelu/KaiWelu/README.md

-<h4 align="start">Last Project</h4>
+<h3 align="start">Last Project</h3>
-<p>Just finished the web development course at Coding Bootcamps Europe learning everything about HTML, CSS, Javascript and VUE.js.</p>
-<p>Check out our final project [here](https://cbe-games.netlify.app/).
+<p>Just finished the web development course at Coding Bootcamps Europe learning everything about HTML, CSS, Javascript and VUE.js.
+Check out our final project [here](https://cbe-games.netlify.app/).
 You can login with your github account and set a new highscore 👾</p>
+<p></p>

 <h4 align="start">Current Project</h4>